alperkay/tic-tac-toe/README.md

 # tic-tac-toe
 Creating the backend logic and database for the tic tac toe game with Typescript and TypeORM.
-This is one of the assignments during bootcamp.
+This is one of the assignments during the bootcamp.

 These are the steps to create a basic backend (API-only):